Preseli Mountains: Bluestones

 In 1923 the petrologist Herbert Henry Thomas proposed that bluestone from the hills corresponded to that used to build the inner circle of Stonehenge, and later geologists suggested that Carn Menyn (formerly called Carn Meini) was one of the bluestone sources.
 Recent geological work has shown this theory to be incorrect.
 It is now thought that the bluestones at Stonehenge and fragments of bluestone found in the Stonehenge "debitage" have come from multiple sources on the northern flanks of the hills, such as at Craig Rhos-y-felin.
 Advanced details of a recent contribution to the puzzle of the precise origin of the Stonehenge bluestones were published by the BBC in November 2013.

 Others theorise that bluestone from the area was deposited close to Stonehenge by glaciation.
 More detailed discussions on the bluestone topic can be found in the Stonehenge, Theories about Stonehenge and Carn Menyn articles.

-Further investigations have pointed to a link between Waun Mawn (see below) and the Stonehenge bluestones.
+Investigations published in 2021 suggested a link between Waun Mawn (see below) and the Stonehenge bluestones, but this was disputed in a 2024 study.

 Individual sites

-The hills are rich in sacred and prehistoric sites, many of which are marked on Ordnance Survey maps.
+The Preselis are rich in sacred and prehistoric sites, many of which are marked on Ordnance Survey maps.
 They include burial chambers, tumuli, hill forts, hut circles, stone circles, henges, standing stones and other prehistoric remains.
 These sites are spread across a number of communities that share parts of the Preseli range.
-In 2010, Dyfed Archaeological Trust carried out a comprehensive survey of historic sites in the Preseli Hills for Cadw.
-The Trust has produced extensive notes on the mountain range and surrounding features and villages.
+Dyfed Archaeological Trust has produced extensive notes on the mountain range and surrounding features and villages.

 Some of the more notable are: